Washington

 International Investment Creates Jobs in Washington

-• In 2021 (latest data available), foreign-controlled companies employed 143,700 Washington workers.
-Major sources of foreign investment in Washington included Canada, Germany and Germany
+• In 2023 (latest data available), foreign-controlled companies employed an estimated 158 thousand Washington workers.
+Major sources of foreign investment in Washington included Canada, Germany, and Germany.

 Washington’s Major Metropolitan Areas Benefit from Exporting